Master of Dental Surgery in Periodontics

 Mission

-To graduate competent periodontists, who have acquired theoretical knowledge, and clinical and academic training, which enable them to work as specialists serving patients in the community and in any academic healthcare system.
+To graduate competent periodontists, who have acquired theoretical knowledge, clinical and academic training, which enable them to work as specialists serving patients in the community and in any academic healthcare system.

 Program Description and Local Accreditation